infobloxopen/terraform-provider-bloxone/docs/resources/anycast_config.md

 - `is_configured` (Boolean)
 - `onprem_hosts` (Attributes List) (see [below for nested schema](#nestedatt--onprem_hosts))
 - `runtime_status` (String)
+- `tags_all` (Map of String) The tags for the anycast configuration object, including default tags.
 - `updated_at` (String) Time when the object has been updated.
 Equals to _created_at_ if not updated after creation.

 <a id="nestedatt--onprem_hosts"></a>